milasudril/maike/README.md

 ## System requirements

 Maike requires requires currently relies on a GNU system, with glibc version 2.3.4 or later, running on the Linux® kernel, version 2.6.33 or later.
-Also it requires the presense of `libjansson`, and the GNU C++ compiler version 5 or later.
+Also, it requires `libjansson`, and the GNU C++ compiler version 5 or later.
+It is likely that Clang also works, but it has not been tested.
 There are plans for porting the system to Windows and MinGW, but MSVC is not being considered.

 ## Obtaining Maike